 Choosing the material, shape and size of a magnet are usually the first steps in finding the correct magnet for your application.
 There are different ways that a magnet can be magnetized, but the direction of the north and south pole must be defined prior to manufacturing so the magnetic field is correct.
-In an earlier blog we discussed the manufacturing process, and in this blog we will overview the magnet orientation to ensure the north and south pole end up in the right direction.
+In this blog we will overview the magnet orientation to ensure the north and south pole end up in the right direction.

 There are several terms that define the Direction of Orientation, or as some define it, the Direction of Magnetization.
 Below are the most common Direction of Orientations that we use when assisting customers with their designs.